Arizona Leisure - Vacation Guide

 The Mohave Rattlesnake is the most venomous of the rattlesnakes.
 Rattlesnake bites are not uncommon, but very few deaths have been recorded.
 However, the rattlesnake bite is typically very painful and the victim must seek immediate medical attention.

 Coral Snakes.
 Although venomous, the Coral Snake poses little threat.
 Although related to the cobra family, the Coral snake injects very little venom.
 Considered a small snake, it rarely exceeds 15 to 18 inches long.
 It is quite colorful with rings of red, black and yellow.
 Its colorization is very similar to the non-venomous Scarlet King Snake.
 Here's how you can tell the difference.
 The Coral Snake has a black nose that touches yellow.
-The king snake has a red-tipped nose that touche black.
+The king snake has a red-tipped nose that touches black.

 Arizona Gila Monster